-The FES analysis aggregated Biogeoclimatic Ecosystem Classification (BEC) site series values for the PGTSA into many coarse filter ecosystem groups (habitat types) based on relative similarities of their indicator plant communities.
+The ecosystem representation analysis aggregates Biogeoclimatic Ecosystem Classification (BEC) site series values for the PGTSA into many coarse filter ecosystem groups (habitat types) based on relative similarities of their indicator plant communities.
 Using a netdown process, the forested land base was divided into the NHLB and the THLB.
-The

-DFA includes 31 distinct habitat types were then overlaid onto the NHLB and THLB.
+The TFL 30 DFA includes 31 distinct habitat types.
+These distinct habitat types were then overlaid onto the NHLB and THLB.
 A query of hectares within the NHLB and THLB associated with each habitat type was completed.
+The results are listed in the Figure ??.